Dramatic irony is an important literary tool that makes a reader think, and it’s a concept you can use to improve your writing.

 Examples Of Dramatic Irony In Horror Films

-When young Megan tells her mother she is going out with her friend, but really goes with her boyfriend.
-Her mother tells her not go out late, which is ironic because she ends up being killed by the man who asked her out on a date.
+When young Megan tells her mother she is going out with her friend, but really going with her boyfriend.
+Her mother tells her not to go out late, which is ironic because she is killed that night.

-This is ironic because Jack’s son Danny has been having visions about the hotel, which foretells their fate, so Jack should have realized that was his destiny when he saw it in the picture.
+This is ironic because Jack’s son Danny has been having visions about the hotelforetelling their fate, so Jack should have realized his destiny when he sawthe picture.

 Examples Of Dramatic Irony In Television

-In Season 3 Episode 2, Mulder was told by a doctor that he would have to have surgery on his arm in order to regain full use of it after he was attacked by a monster during a case.
-However, Mulder refused because he thought the doctor was trying to kill him.
+In Season 3: Episode 2, Mulder is told by a doctor that he needs to have surgery on his arm in order to regain full use of it after he is attacked by a monster during a case.
+However, Mulder refuses because he thinksthe doctor is trying to kill him.

-The doctor then said, “I’m just going to leave this here,” while reaching down under the table next to him.
-There was a pile of surgical tools on this table, which were revealed after Mulder asked what he was going to leave under the table and looked under it himself.
+The doctor then says, “I’m just going to leave this here,” while reaching down under the table next to him.
+There is a pile of surgical tools under this table, which is revealed after Mulder asks the doctor what he isleaving under the table and he then looks under it himself.

-In “Treehouse Of Horror IV,” Homer Simpson went on a killing spree and killed several co-workers at the nuclear power plant where he worked with an axe.
-He did this because they were trying to kill him.
+In “Treehouse Of Horror IV”, Homer Simpson goes on a killing spree and kills several co-workers at the nuclear power plant where he worked with an axe.
+He does this because they are trying to kill him.